 Substance abuse and addiction can be daunting and is even more difficult to overcome alone.
 Many people may find the process of seeking help intimidating.
 You face a number of obstacles and concerns, especially with a dual diagnosis.

 Dual Diagnosis refers to a condition where one or more mental illnesses coexist with substance abuse.
-Dual diagnosis treatment effectively treats substance use disorders and mental health disorders which occur together.
+Dual diagnosis treatment effectively treats substance use disorders and mental health disorders that occur together.
 Substance abuse may lead to or worsen an existing mental illness, while certain mental illnesses may lead to substance abuse.
 When a dual diagnosis is left untreated, success in addiction treatment can be difficult, increasing a person’s chance of relapse.
 Thorough treatment may entail various medications and behavioral therapies.

 Although Dual Diagnosis exists in all segments of society, studies have shown that men are more likely to suffer from this condition than women.
 It is also more prevalent in those with lower socioeconomic status, people with medical issues, and veterans of the armed forces.
 Approximately one-third of those with mental illnesses also participate in substance abuse, with that number increases to 50 percent among people with severe mental health issues.
 Those who have experienced traumatic life occupancies that they haven’t dealt with through therapy may also be at higher risk.
 Left untreated, those suffering from Dual Diagnosis often meet with unhappy consequences, including homelessness, alienation from family, friends, and community, prison or jail time, loss of employment, divorce, loss of child custody, overdoses, and even untimely death.